On the issues arising when defining an X gate for qudits: Extending the Bit-Flip channel to $d$-dimensional systems: Acknowledgments

 \section{Acknowledgments}

 The authors wish to thank Prof. Dr. Douglas Mundarain, Universidad Católica del Norte, Chile, for his comments and suggestions for the preliminary version of this article.
-The authors would also like to acknowledge the reviewers for their corrections, comments, and suggestions to the original submission.
-Finally, Albrecht would also like to thank the support of the research group GID-30, \emph{Teoría de Campos y Óptica Cuántica}, at the Universidad Simón Bolívar, Venezuela.
+Albrecht would also like to acknowledge the support of the research group GID-30, \emph{Teoría de Campos y Óptica Cuántica}, at the Universidad Simón Bolívar, Venezuela.